Is learning HTML and CSS “easy” or “hard”?

 So if you just sit down with a code editor and browser open and can’t figure out what to do next, don’t worry.
-I wouldn’t know what to do either.
-It’s not your fault.
 HTML and CSS are pieces of a larger puzzle and you are missing a bunch of those pieces.

-2. You are too worried about what tools you should implement into your workflow.
+2. You are worried about what tools you should implement into your workflow.

 Preprocessors, task runners, browsers, code editors.
 It can all feel overwhelming when you are just starting out.
-Should I use Gulp or Grunt?
-Should I use Sublime Text or Notepad++ or Atom.
-Should I go with Sass or LESS?
-The longer you dwell on these questions, the less time you will actually be spending writing HTML and CSS.
+Should I use VS Code or Atom?
+Should I be writing with Sass, or vanilla CSS?
+What the heck is Gulp or Grunt?
+The longer you dwell on these questions, the less time you will actually be spending writing vanilla HTML and CSS.